 The Fourth Wave of Filipino Immigrants

 As a result of the Immigration Act of 1965, Filipino professionals like doctors, nurses, engineers, and military personnel moved to the USA.
-It triggered the Filipino diaspora dubbed as “brain-drain” during the Marcos era.
+It triggered the Filipino diaspora dubbed the “brain drain” during the Marcos era.

-Today, American nativists or “whites” (distinct from native Indians) are descendants of Germans (Anglo-Saxons of England), Irish, Welsh, Scots, French, Swiss, Scandinavian, Dutch Belgians immigrants in the 1600s.
-A tiny portion of that is Filipinos.
+Today, American nativists or “whites” (distinct from native Indians) are descendants of Germans (Anglo-Saxons of England), Irish, Welsh, Scots, French, Swiss, Scandinavian, and Dutch Belgian immigrants in the 1600s.
+A small portion of that is Filipino.
 [Linda Barrett Osborne]